Leo21mclt/JellyMusicDiscovery/README.md

   move/rename + Jellyfin rescan trigger.
 Significantly more setup than the other features — see "Install order" below.

-  **I look forward to the open-source evolution of this porject and the wonderful future contributions from the community**
+  **I look forward to the open-source evolution of this project and the wonderful future contributions from the community**
 ---

 ## install — what to do